 And some press coverage tried to inflame religious resentment, not over anything in the novel itself but over comments taken out of context from an interview.
 But, as Faulks put it, ‘The Muslim spokesmen these reporters contacted were pretty sophisticated, modern people, so that one didn’t really take off.
 There was one very nasty fundamentalist who tried to make trouble on his website.
 The police said they would force him to take down his comments if I requested it.
 But since part of the theme of the book was the emptiness of the virtual world, I decided not to.
 I think his persistent offences have since led to him being banned or deported.’

 Owing perhaps partly to the large amount of press coverage, the book became Faulks’s fastest selling hardback, with a total of more than 150,000 copies sold in the Hutchinson hardback and trade paperback editions.
-In Vintage mass market paperback, published in September 2010, it went to number two in the Sunday Times bestseller lists and is on course to be Faulks’s fastest selling paperback as well.
+In Vintage mass market paperback, published in September 2010, it went to number one in the Sunday Times bestseller lists, his only novel so far to have done so.

 At a literary festival in October 2010, Faulks said, ‘It isn’t really the novel I intended to write.
 It developed this angry and comic satirical impulse under its own steam.
 The book I wanted to write, a sort of Dickens meets John Updike, still remains to be written.
 I enjoyed being in the present day for a change and of course it’s much easier to do, with far less checking of facts.
 I hope to return to the present for another book, but in more loving, less satirical mode.’